isomerpages/moe-stmargaretsec/_admissions/2024 Direct School Admission/FAQs.md

 **3. How do I apply?**

-Please refer to the [application process](https://stmargaretssec.moe.edu.sg/resources/2018-direct-school-admission-exercise-dsa-sec/application-process) for details.
+Please refer to the [application process] on the main page for details.

 **4. When is the closing date for submitting the application?**